 Trend investing is the process of putting your money in stocks, industries or markets expected to boom consistently in the future.
 The idea is to ride the trend up until it’s the right time to jump off and exit that part of the market with major profits.
 But before you go investing in the hottest new stock, it’s important to do your homework.
 This article will explain trend investing as well as some best practices.
 We’ll also explore its advantages and potential drawbacks.
 So let’s begin by understanding what trend investing is all about.
+Consider working with a financial advisor as you look to raise your investing skills.

 What Is a Trend?